 You are Serving the Lord Christ

-It could not be more plain.
 When you serve, you are serving Jesus.
 “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me”.
 It’s easy to forget that, especially when the sacrifice involved is greater than you had anticipated, or greater than the commitment that you were willing to make.
+Serving Jesus means putting others first, even when it’s hard, because every act of love is done for Him.

 What is Your Motive in Serving?

 If your thinking is results oriented, you are missing the point.
 In other words, if you are serving for the purpose of seeing results, your thinking is off.
 Servants find joy in serving whether they see results or not, because they know that as they serve, they bring honor to the Lord.
-It’s all about him, not about us.
+It’s all about Him, not about us.
 Joy is found in serving, not in the results of having served.
 This requires us to look honestly at our own motives.
-In fact, it’s probably good idea to ask someone close to you that that can see things objectively, one who is not afraid to tell you what they see in you. . . . . like your spouse, or best friend.
-Jesus’ motif was to bring honor to the Father.
-He stayed his focus on that one mission.
+In fact, it’s a good idea to ask someone close to you, like your spouse or best friend, who can see things clearly and isn’t afraid to tell you what they see.
+Jesus’ motive was to bring honor to the Father.
+He stayed His focus on that one mission.
+Checking your motives keeps your heart in the right place, focused on serving for His glory.

 The Key is to Think like a Servant